elmarquez/cat-detector/README.md

 library you'll be able to tell whether your cat:

 * Is alive or dead
+* Wants to play with you or test your resolve
-* Wants to go outside or just force you to hold the door open
+* Wants to go outside or force you to hold the door open

-## Professional Edition & Support Services
+### Professional Edition & Developer Support

 Like what you see?
-Buy our **[professional edition](https://freshbits.io/example/cat-state-detector-pro)**!
+Buy our **[professional edition](https://freshbits.io/example/cat-state-detector-pro)** and get one year of updates and enhancements!
 Get more features and access to our library of more than 50 extensions:

 * AI meme generator adds funny captions to your cat photos automatically